Little Rock chief sues officers’ union claiming conspiracy

 “This is about the right thing. ...
 It’s not about Keith Humphrey,” the chief said at a news conference at a Little Rock church.
 “You don’t treat people this way.”

+In a statement, the FOP said it would “vigorously defend” its members “against all allegations and stand by the record of selfless community service of the law enforcement officers named in the suit as well as our organization itself, which has been a fixture in the Little Rock community.”

-An attorney for Starks did not have an immediate comment on the suit, and the union did not immediately reply to messages.
-An attorney for several officers named in the lawsuit called it an effort by the chief to silence his critics.
+And an attorney for several officers named in the lawsuit called it an effort by the chief to silence his critics.

 “It’s sad, unfortunate, unprecedented that the chief would be suing his own employer and his own officers,” attorney Chris Burks said of the lawsuit, which also named a Little Rock human resources official as a defendant.

-Humphrey was hired in 2019 by Mayor Frank Scott, who is the city’s first popularly elected mayor.
-Humphrey told reporters that he hadn’t talked with the mayor about his lawsuit before its filing, and a spokeswoman said Scott did not have any comment on the lawsuit.
+Humphrey was hired in 2019 by Mayor Frank Scott, who is the city’s first popularly elected Black mayor.
+Humphrey told reporters that he hadn’t talked with the mayor about his lawsuit before its filing.

+Scott declined to comment directly on the suit, but said in a statement that the city “remains focused on strategically addressing crime and ensuring that our officers are building relationships with the communities they serve, in the true fashion of a 21st century police department.”

 Humphrey fired Starks over the Blackshire shooting, despite recommendations from the officer’s supervisors that he stay on the force.
 In his resignation letter, Starks accused the chief of making his working conditions “intolerable” since he was reinstated.